Agilan74/IR-Obstacle-Detection-Sensor-PCB/README.md

 # IR Obstacle Detection Sensor PCB

+A custom-designed IR obstacle detection sensor PCB developed using KiCad and LM358 operational amplifier for robotics, automation, and STEM applications.

+# IR Obstacle Detection Sensor PCB

 ## Overview

 This project is a custom IR Obstacle Detection Sensor PCB designed using KiCad.